Roblox/creator-docs/content/en-us/characters/r6-to-r15-adapter.md

 ### GetChildren API Calls

-`GetChildren()` calls returns both the R6 proxy parts and their corresponding R15 parts.
+`GetChildren()` calls return both the R6 proxy parts and their corresponding R15 parts.
 You may need to account for this extra information.

 ### FindFirstChild API Calls